Polight/lego/README.md

 📕 [Read the full documentation at https://lego.js.org](https://lego.js.org)

-💭 Lego is inspired from the [native Web-Component spec](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and [Riot](https://riot.js.org/).
+💭 Lego is inspired from the [native Web Component spec](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and [Riot](https://riot.js.org/).

 🔧 Customizing and contributing is just **much lighter** with simplicity, source that are easy to read, to hack and to maintain.